nca-gabriel/Momo/README.md

 ## ABOUT

 Momo is a task management app that helps you organize tasks with dates, notes, and todos.
-It categorizes tasks into daily, upcoming, and weekly views for easy tracking.
+It categorizes tasks into daily, upcoming, and weekly views for easy tracking...

 ## BRANCHES